The beautiful new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 The result is a protected environment underneath that is heavenly for ground-nesting pollinators and spiders.
 Green during the summer, Sporobolus heterolepis turns a gorgeous red and yellow in the fall.

-Where can I buy native pollinator plants?
+Where to buy native pollinator plants?

 Look online for a local nursery, and ask them if they sell “unsprayed native plants.”
 Most nurseries, and for sure most big-box stores, sell plants that have been treated with pesticides.
-Therefore, they will harm native pollinators.
+Therefore, they will actually HARM native pollinators.
 A colleague of ours did a survey of over 40 local nurseries, and found only a few that sell unsprayed plants.
 Visit your local farmer’s market, where you can talk to the grower.

 We offer collections of our own seeds in our online store.
 We have grouped different flower varieties to make it easy for you to comply with our guidelines for successful pollinator habitat.
 The seeds we sell were grown and harvested by us, by hand at That’s A Plenty Farm & Pollinator Habitat.
 Order your seeds online, in our store.